 Editors and writers are strongly encouraged to submit a short, one-page cover letter for each entry explaining the challenges involved in producing the narrative and readers’ reaction to the story after it was published.

-Please download the entry agreement/release form via the button below.
-Entrants must read, fill out, sign and return a completed entry agreement/release form for each entry.
+Entrants must read, fill out, sign and return a completed entry agreement/release form with each entry.

 Jo Ann Livingston: email@example.com or 214-403-5853 cell phone for contest questions